4xMafole/4xMafole/README.md

 * Co-founder
 * Cryptocurrency

-I participated in application design by providing feedback and guidance on available technology options to business problems specific to mobile devices.
-Analyzed complex business requirements, designs, and written architecture and technical specifications to design applications.
-Also provided guidance and consultation with other members of the development team.
+I participate in application design by providing feedback and guidance on available technology options, mainly to business problems specific to mobile devices.
+I analyze complex business requirements, designs, and written architecture also technical specifications to design applications.
+I also provide guidance and consultation to other members of the development team.

 *   🌍  I'm based in Tanzania
 *   📖 I'm learning Cryptocurrency & Human Language (Hindi)